Ricardomol/pazdera.github.io/_posts/2015-07-27-secondary-skills-for-software-engineers.md

 ---
 layout: post
 title: "Secondary skills for software engineers"
-description: "Open source for business"
+description: "Increase your impact as a software developer"
 comments: true
 categories:
 - Programming